microsoft/trident/README.md

 This configuration file is used by the Trident agent to configure itself.
 It is composed of the following sections:

-- **allowed-operations**: a combination of flags representing allowed operations.
+- **allowedOperations**: a combination of flags representing allowed operations.
 This is a list of operations that Trident is allowed to perform on the host.
 Supported flags are:
   - **Update**: Trident will update the host based on the host configuration,